questions about materials

 Replas uses the material as the resource to produce a huge range of recycled-plastic products, from fitness circuits to sturdy outdoor furniture, to bollards, signage and more.
 All products are extremely robust, as well as water and termite resistant.
 They won’t crack, splinter or rot and will never need painting.
 Replas products are perfect for use in schools, park, public spaces and commercial premises.

-- RED Group has collected enough pieces of soft post-consumer packaging to circle Australia two and a half times*.
+- RED Group has collected enough pieces of soft post-consumer packaging to circle Australia over three and a half times*.

 No, there are no harmful fumes produced at all.
 That’s because our manufacturing partner Replas uses only polyolefin polymers (plastics 2, 4 & 5) in the manufacturing process.